 As I woke up on day three of Mysteryland, my phone was already blowing up with frantic text messages demanding and asking if I’m okay.
-As I respond to each text message, “Yes, I’m fine, I’m in New York at Mysteryland,” I begin to wonder what is going on.
-I check my Facebook newsfeed and it is littered with the horrible news that the city I call home was hit with a horrific turn of events.
-At that moment I found out that a gunman had killed 50 and injured 53 in a shooting spree at a popular gay club in Orlando.
+As I respond to each text message, “Yes, I’m fine, I’m in New York at Mysteryland,” I began to wonder what was going on.
+I checked my Facebook Newsfeed that was littered with the horrible news that the city I call home was hit with a horrific turn of events.
+That was the moment I found out that a gunman had killed 50 and injured 53 in a shooting spree at a popular gay club in Orlando.
 As I read through my feed, one of my friends who lives right down near Pulse had mentioned in a status update:

 “At a loss of words.
 The Devil is working overtime in Orlando.
 Very Somber day here in Orlando.
 I woke up to look at my phone and saw the news, and knew what the sirens where all night.
 I live less than a mile away from Pulse, and walking out of the elevator to go to work, a nurse was just walking in on the phone, crying and saying, ‘I definitely helped save some lives but I’m having a major meltdown now’.
 Can’t imagine the things she witnessed over night.
 Rest in peace and prayers to all effected.”